mortgageconsortium/mortgageconsortium.github.io/README.md

 * Simulate how easy can be buy or sell property via crypto.
 * We are using Ethereum.
-All transactions are done on testnet.
+All transactions are done on testnet and you can find any details [here](https://etherscan.io/)
 * We are using concept of decentralized identity to verify multiple claims (ie. the owner of the property)
 * You do not need your own Wallet.
 It is generated for you.
 In the future we would like to support your own web wallet [Metamask](https://metamask.io/) or hardware wallet [Trezor](https://trezor.io/)
 * All contracts are prepared.
 Because we are using blockchain, appropriate contracts are created as smart contracts.
 Therefore, no third party is needed.